Libensemble/libensemble/docs/resource_manager/overview.rst

     Default: True

-In the following example, lets assume the next simulation requires **four** resource sets.
+In the following example, assume the next simulation requires **four** resource sets.
 This could fit on one node if all slots were free – but only two are free on each node.